Benue Police nab kidnap kingpin, gun down notorious robber

 The Police in Benue state have arrested a suspected kidnap kingpin and also gunned down a notorious armed robber in two separate operations in Zaki Biam and Taraku communities of Ukum and Gwer East Local Government Areas, LGAs, of the state respectively.

-According to her “information was received that a kidnapper was threatening one Mr. Innocent of Zaki- Biam town to pay the sum of N5million to an account or he will kidnap and kill.
+According to her “information was received that a kidnapper was threatening one Mr. Innocent of Zaki- Biam town to pay the sum of N5million to an account or he would be kidnapped and killed.
 The victim paid the sum of N500,000 to the said account provided by the kidnapper but the threat persisted.

 The Command’s PRO in the statement also explained that the notorious robbery suspect was gunned down at Ankyoor village during an alleged robbery operation.